endiliey/uav-autonomous-landing/README.md

 ## About this project:
 This project is mainly about coding our Arduino Nano to fulfill the collaborative mission between UAV (Unmanned Aerial Vehicle) and USV (Unmanned Surface Vehicle)

+# Disclaimer
+This is an educational project developed many years ago and not meant to be developed further.
+Use with **caution**

 ## Main Hardware Used (exclude the cables,motors,etc) :

 ![Hardware](./img/uav-info.png)